ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 Sometimes people may write the wrong number for numeric data such as a street number, date, or social security number.
-This could be intentional or accidental. pseudopeople simulates this type of noise in numeric columns by randomly replacing some digits with a different digit selected uniformly at random.
+This could be intentional or accidental. pseudopeople simulates this type of noise in fields that include numbers by randomly replacing some digits with different digits selected uniformly at random.

 This noise type is called :code:`write_wrong_digits` in the configuration.
 It takes two parameters: